You might be surprised to learn that these are problems kids can have. After all,

 Blood tests, including:

-profile.
 This test measures the levels of fats in the blood.
-Having low levels
+Having low levels of good cholesterol

-of good cholesterol (HDL) and high levels of bad cholesterol (LDL) or triglycerides
+(HDL) and high levels of bad cholesterol (LDL) or triglycerides would be considered

-The fasting blood glucose test measures the amount of glucose in the blood after an
+fasting blood glucose test measures the amount of glucose in the blood after an 8-hour

-8-hour fast.
-After several hours without eating, a healthy person's blood glucose
+fast.
+After several hours without eating, a healthy person's blood glucose level should

 As kids' bodies change and grow, the cutoff numbers for many of these tests change